 “But listen,” William continued.
 “I must leave now.
-Will you take this charge to care of the others?”
+Will you take this charge to care for the others?”

 “Alright, William, that much I can manage.”
 He nodded.
 “And who knows?
 You’re a crazy fool, perhaps, but you also also seem to have luck on your side.
 You may survive yet!”

 “I intend to.”
 With that William gave him a wink, then began crawling away from the line.
 He moved as stealthily as he could muster, making for the declining slope at the edge of the plateau where the party slept.
 Robert watched the retreating form, and for a brief moment a part of him entertained the idea that maybe the man really was a lord.
 Whether crazy or honest, one thing was certain.
 William simply didn’t belong with a crew as wretched as the rest of them.